15 Jun 15 Top Maintenance Tips for Your Home

 4. Window & Door Joints – replace any broken window joints and lubricate hinges.
 Keep joints between windows and doors protected from water with a sealant.
 Also, be sure to check for condensation in double glazed windows as this indicates that the glazing is defective.

 5. Walls – maintain mortar joints in brick walls and fill in any cracks to reduce damp and prevent increased damage.
 Repaint and redecorate walls and exterior paintwork, timber and cladding, and cut back creepers as they can deteriorate the wall and joints.
+If you have stone walls, you may consider having stone cleaning services to improve its appearance.

 6. Damp-Proof Course – you should maintain ground levels to at least 150mm below the level of the damp-proof course.